qualaroo/ios-sdk/README.md

 ```
 $ pod install
 ```
-### Manually
-If you don't want to use any package managers, you can always add QualarooSDKiOS manually as an embedded framework.

-1. Drag and drop the framework into your Xcode project.
-Check "Copy items if needed".
-You will want to use "Frameworks" folder.
-2. Now you have to add it to the “Embedded Binaries” by using the “+” button on the "General" tab of your target.

 ## Usage
 Framework can be used for both iPhones and iPads.
 It supports iOS 8.0 and above.

 #### Imports
-For Swift it's `import QualarooSDKiOS`
+For Swift it's `import Qualaroo`
-For Objective-C it's `#import <QualarooSDKiOS/QualarooSDKiOS.h>`
+For Objective-C it's `#import <Qualaroo/Qualaroo.h>`

 #### Initialize the Client
 In order to be able to use Qualaroo SDK you need to to initialize it first.
 ```swift
 Qualaroo.shared.configure(with: "<your_key_here>")
 ```
-After initialization, the SDK will be accessible via `Qualaroo.shared` method call.
+After initialization, the SDK will be accessible via `Qualaroo.shared` field.

 #### Display survey with a given alias.
 The survey will be displayed if all conditions configured in our dashboard are met